You are here

 Different types of crop insurance policies have different unit structures.
 The unit structure impacts the size of the premium a producer pays for a specific level of coverage.
 Producers should understand the concept of unit structure and then choose their insurance policies according to what best meets their individual needs.

-The term unit or insurance unit refers to a parcel of land that is insured separately from other parcels.
+The term “unit” or “insurance unit” refers to a parcel of land that is insured separately from other parcels.
 An individual farm may be divided into several units defined by ownership or lease arrangements, management practices, or location.
 Four alternative unit structures are available under various types of crop insurance coverage: basic units, optional units, enterprise units, and whole farm units.
-Producers may receive a discount on their premium if they are able to move toward a larger insurance unit.
-It should be noted, however, that not all unit structures are permissible for every type of insurance.
+Producers may receive a discount on their premium if they can move toward a larger insurance unit.
+However, not all unit structures are permissible for every type of insurance.
 For example, yield protection coverage is not available on whole farm units.
-Table 1 identifies the available unit structures for each of the types of crop insurance available on cotton.
+Table 1 identifies the available unit structures for each of the types of crop insurance available for cotton.

 Table 1.
 Available unit structure for different types of crop insurance products.